Haoming02/sd-webui-easy-prompt-selector-en/README.md

 ## How to Use
 Click the purple `🔯` button under **Generate** to open its own container.
 Here, you can select between each categories.
-Then, click the tags to add them into the prompt field.
+Then, left-click the tag to add it into the prompt field; right-click the tag to remove it from the prompt field.
 You can also toggle `Add to Negative` to add the tags to Negative Prompt instead.

 **Note:** Right now only works in `txt2img`